cjolowicz/cookiecutter-hypermodern-python/docs/guide.md

    ========================================== ====================== ==================
 ```

-The workflow uploads the generated documentation as a [workflow artifact](https://help.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts).
+The workflow uploads the generated documentation as a [workflow artifact][github actions artifacts].
 Building the documentation only serves the purpose of catching issues in pull requests.
 Builds on [Read the Docs] happen independently.

 The workflow also uploads coverage data to [Codecov] after running tests.
-It generates a coverage report in [Cobertura](https://cobertura.github.io/cobertura/) XML format,
+It generates a coverage report in [Cobertura] XML format,
 using the {ref}`coverage session <The coverage session>`.
 The report is uploaded
 using the official [Codecov GitHub Action][codecov/codecov-action].